-On the date of the sale closing, the Company invested approximately \$1.8 million to purchase a 19.5 percent voting interest in Franklin Covey Products, made a \$1.0 million priority capital contribution with a 10 percent return, and will have the opportunity to earn contingent license fees if Franklin Covey Products achieves specified performance objectives.
-We recognized a gain of \$9.1 million on the sale of the CSBU assets, and according to guidance found in EITF Issue No. 01-2, Interpretations of APB Opinion No. 29 (FASC 845-10-15), we deferred a portion of the gain equal to our investment in Franklin Covey Products.
-We will recognize the deferred gain over the life of the long-term assets acquired by Franklin Covey Products or when cash is received for payment of the priority contribution.
+On the date of the sale closing, the Company invested approximately \$1.8 million to purchase a 19.5 percent voting interest in Franklin Covey Products, made a \$1.0 million priority capital contribution with a 10 percent return, and may have the opportunity to earn contingent license fees if Franklin Covey Products achieves specified performance objectives.
+However, as prescribed by FASC 845-10-55-28, the excess of net monetary consideration received over the fair value of surrendered assets is required to first reduce the cost of any retained equity method investment in Franklin Covey Products to zero with any remainder being recognized as an additional gain.
+As a result of this guidance, the basis of the investment in Franklin Covey Products of \$2.8 million was reduced to zero with a corresponding reduction to the g ain.
+We recognized a net gain of \$9.1 million on the sale of the CSBU assets, and a negative basis difference for the amount of the initial investment in Franklin Covey Products.
+We amortize the negative basis difference over the life of the long-term assets acquired by Franklin Covey Products or when cash is received for payment of the priority contribution.